baxpick/cpctelera_example/README.md

     *   `BUILD_PLATFORM`: Specifies the target platform for CPCtelera (e.g., `cpc`).
 Defaults to `cpc` if not set.
 Currently only `cpc` platform is supported but there are plans to support other Z80 platforms.
 This variable is used to export `CPCT_PATH` variable to point to correct path with pre-built cpctelera and to extend `PATH` to make correct cpctelera tools visible.

 *   Build Output:
-    *   After the container runs successfully, the compiled game disk image (`.dsk` file) will be available in the current folder since docker mounts `/tmp/CPC` here and this is also where build script will copy the build result to.
+    *   After the container runs successfully, the compiled game disk image (`.dsk` file) will be available in the current folder since docker mounts `/tmp/CPC` there and this is also where build script will copy the build result to.

 ## Repository Structure